 Archives: We have items to accession and items to add to our collections database.
 Do you have a few hours weekly to evaluate, describe, and enter information into our museum software?
 Call us!

 Library/Media: We need help organizing our research library.
 Are you detail-oriented?
 Do you enjoy creating systems?
 The MHS needs you!

-Publicity: The MHS needs volunteers with writing and graphic design experience to create flyers, ads, postcards, and press releases.
-Other volunteers may help us prepare mailings or distribute publicity materials as needed to promote upcoming events.
+Publicity: The MHS needs volunteers to help us prepare mailings or distribute publicity materials as needed to promote upcoming events.
 Help us get the word out!

-Image Research: We need to organize and curate our large collection of photographs and postcards.
+Image Research: We need to organize our large collection of photographs and postcards.
 Do you have a good eye for design?
-Do you like to dig into a project with both hands?
 This is the job for you!

 Historic Preservation: Do you have an interest in architectural history and local architecture?
 The MHS needs help researching, reporting on, and advocating for local preservation issues.

-Event Planning: Our centennial celebrations and programs require the help of many people.
-Do you have event planning experience?
+Event Planning: Do you have event planning experience?
 Are you good at managing special projects?
 Do you love a parade?
-Please join the centennial committee!
+Please join our events committee!